Frank Underwood (House of Cards): Personality

 Underwood is utterly ruthless and Machiavellian, and is willing to commit any crime, including murder, to further his goal of attaining power.
-Many critics have described him as a sociopath with psychopathic tendencies and as "pure evil".
+Many critics have described him as a sociopath and as "pure evil".

 Often, Underwood's thoughts throughout the series are presented in a direct address to the audience, a narrative technique known as breaking the fourth wall.
 Immediately prior to starring in House of Cards, Spacey had starred in a production of William Shakespeare's Richard III as Richard III of England, a character that serves as a partial basis for both Urquhart and Underwood.
 His last name is derived from Oscar Underwood, who served as the first Democratic House Minority Whip from about 1900 to 1901.
-His few vices include smoking cigarettes and playing video games; when the Secret Service cuts off his online gaming service after he becomes Vice President, he takes up creating model figurines.
+His few vices include smoking cigarettes and playing video games; when the Secret Service cuts off his online gaming service after he becomes vice president, he takes up creating model figurines.

 Spacey viewed portraying Underwood for a second season as a continuing learning process.
 "There is so much I don't know about Francis, so much that I'm learning...
 I've always thought that the profession closest to that of an actor is being a detective...
 We are given clues by writers...
 Then you lay them all out and try to make them come alive as a character who's complex and surprising, maybe even to yourself."

 According to Time television critic James Poniewozik, by the end of the first episode, it becomes clear that Underwood both literally and figuratively uses meat as his metaphor of choice.
 He may begin a day with a celebratory rack of ribs, because "I'm feelin' hungry today!", and he depicts his life with meat metaphors.
 For example, he describes the White House Chief of Staff with grudging admiration: "She's as tough as a two-dollar steak" and plans to destroy an enemy the way "you devour a whale.
 One bite at a time".
 He also endures a tedious weekly meeting with House leaders, as he tells the audience, by "[imagining] their lightly salted faces frying in a skillet."
-These metaphors also relate to the animal kingdom; for example, at one point he says: "Every kitten grows up to be a cat.
-They seem so harmless at first. [...] they draw blood.
-Sometimes from the hand that feeds them".
-Another example would be the time he breaks the fourth wall, and proceeds to say "From the lion's den to a pack of wolves".

-Tim Goodman of The Hollywood Reporter notes that, in Season 2, with Underwood's new position as Vice President, "He's got more power now and that means he instills more fear in his enemies".
-At one point during the season, he states "The road to power is paved with hypocrisy and casualties. [...]
+Tim Goodman of The Hollywood Reporter notes that, in Season 2, with Underwood's new position as vice president, "He's got more power now and that means he instills more fear in his enemies".
+At one point during the season, he states "The road to power is paved with hypocrisy and casualties.
 I need to prove what the vice president is capable of."
 Underwood and Claire "continue their ruthless rise to power as threats mount on all fronts."